AU-BCE-EE/course-modelling-2025/docs/script_module_batch.md

     * Better organized, clearer, more modular than option 1
 3. Package
     * Model is defined within multiple modules
-    * Good for complex models or projects
+    * Good for organizing complicated models or projects
     * Not used in this course

 # Running scripts